 However, with the push of modernization, the Yakuza is forced to adapt and diversify on other revenue streams.

-Unlike the old days, “families” that would favour young hoodlums (those who wouldn’t mind committing heinous acts just to prove their mettle), nowadays, the increase in demand for tech-savvies like computer hackers are more suited for the modern Yakuza.
+Unlike the old days, “families” that would favor young hoodlums (those who wouldn’t mind committing heinous acts just to prove their mettle), nowadays, the increase in demand for tech-savvies like computer hackers are more suited for the modern Yakuza.

-The new breed of acolytes are deemed perfect to carry out the organization’s latest rackets such as the “Ore Ore Sagi.”
+The new breed of acolytes is deemed perfect to carry out the organization’s latest rackets such as the “Ore Ore Sagi.”
 This is a type of phone scam that preys on elders (usually retirees).
 Swindlers pretend to be a family member of the victim, who would then ask for egregious amounts of money.